sbunivedu/os_course/explore_man_pages.md

      ```

 4. Reflections:
-   - What caused the segmentation fault?
+   - Question 8: What caused the segmentation fault?
-   - How can you fix it?
+   - Question 9: How can you fix it?

 ---

 ## **Final Reflection and Discussion**
-- What are three useful ways to find information about Linux commands?
+- Question 10: What are three useful ways to find information about Linux commands?
-- How can you debug a program that crashes due to a segmentation fault?
+- Question 11: How can you debug a program that crashes due to a segmentation fault?
-- What tools will you use when you encounter an unknown error in a system call?
+- Question 12: What tools will you use when you encounter an unknown error in a system call?